Prayash-Das/Career-Doppelganger/README.md

   Upload your resume, and using your skills and experience, we'll match you with your career doppelgänger — someone whose path aligns closely with yours.

 ---
+## How It Works

+Career Doppelgänger integrates advanced AI models, resume parsing, and semantic search to deliver personalized career assistance through an interactive web interface.
+Here's a simplified overview of how the system operates:

+- 🤖 **AI-Powered Career Q&A**
+  Users can ask natural language career-related questions.
+The system encodes the query, retrieves the most relevant profiles using a FAISS similarity index, and generates a context-aware response using a large language model (LLM).
+It remembers previous queries using a conversation history component for coherent dialogue.

+- 🪞 **Doppelgänger Matching**
+  By entering basic information (title, skills, experience, industry), users are matched to similar professionals from a pre-embedded dataset.
+The system uses sentence embeddings and FAISS to find the closest career trajectories — acting as your professional "mirror."

+- 📄 **Resume-Based Matching**
+  Users can upload a resume (PDF).
+The app extracts skills and experience, builds a custom career summary, and finds 2–3 profiles with similar skills and paths using embeddings.

+- 🧑‍🏫 **Mentor Matching**
+  Based on your current role, goals, and learning interests, the app finds a mentor who has walked a similar path — especially useful for those looking to switch industries or upskill.

+- ⚙️ **Under the Hood**
+  The app uses:
+  - `SentenceTransformer` for semantic embeddings
+  - `FAISS` for fast similarity search over thousands of career profiles
+  - `Transformers` LLM (DeepSeek) for natural, context-rich responses
+  - A resume parser to extract structured data from PDFs
+  - `Gradio` for an interactive, user-friendly web interface

+The system is modular and extensible — ideal for research, career platforms, or mentorship tools.

 ## Getting Started